osmlab/labuildings/IMPORTING.md

 ### Reviewing the data before uploading

  * Review both data layer for conflicts.
- * Examine tags in both data sets to see if there are any conflicts.
+ * Examine tags in both layer to see if there are any conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
 Instead flag the `.osm` file for a more advanced user to look at.
  (Use github [issues](http://github.com/osmlab/labuildings/issues) to flag concerns, and/or create [OSM notes](http://wiki.openstreetmap.org/wiki/Notes)).
-Then unlock your task on the tasking manager and pick a new area to work on.
+Then, unlock your task on the tasking manager and pick a new area to work on.

 * Preserve the work of previous mappers wherever possible.
 If existing buildings in OSM are of higher quality:
   * Copy the tags from the import layer version.